geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 For most regional-scale applications, you will need to combine multiple satellite images to fully cover your spatial extent and fill in missing data caused by clouds, etc. Google Earth Engine (GEE) is particularly well suited to these tasks.

+A static version of the code can be accessed here: [https://code.earthengine.google.com/cbb204bbe485986b63485ee39c8382cc](https://code.earthengine.google.com/cbb204bbe485986b63485ee39c8382cc)*

-# Exercise: Acquire Landsat Data for a Watershed
+# Exercise: Basic GEE Workflow
 Here, we will leverage GEE to create a composite satellite image representing the peak growing season for a watershed of interest.

-Full module code for later reference can be found in the shared code repository.
-Instructions to join this folder can be found on the [GEE Access page](https://geohackweek.github.io/GoogleEarthEngine/00-access-javascript/).
-A static version of the code can be accessed here: [https://code.earthengine.google.com/cbb204bbe485986b63485ee39c8382cc](https://code.earthengine.google.com/cbb204bbe485986b63485ee39c8382cc)*

 ### Image Collections
 A stack or time series of images are called `Image Collections`.
 Each data source available on GEE has it's own Image Collection and ID (for example, the [Landsat 5 SR collection](https://code.earthengine.google.com/dataset/LANDSAT/LT5_SR), or the [GRIDMET meteorological data collection](https://code.earthengine.google.com/dataset/IDAHO_EPSCOR/GRIDMET)).
 You can also create image collections from individual images or merge existing collections.
 More information on Image Collections can be found [here in the GEE Developer's Guide](https://developers.google.com/earth-engine/ic_creating).